WingLim/frp-install-script/README.md

-# Frp Install Script
+# frp Install Script
-This is a simple script to install frp
+This is a simple script to install frp server

-Frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.
+frp is a fast reverse proxy to help you expose a local server behind a NAT or firewall to the internet.

 It comes from [https://github.com/fatedier/frp](https://github.com/fatedier/frp)